Controversial auction reignites Nazi memorabilia debate in Germany | DW | 20.11.2019

 The Director of the Hermann Historica auction house, Bernhard Pacher, rejected the criticism, however, saying that by far most customers "are museums, state collections and private collectors who really meticulously deal with the subject."

-Strict controls were also in place, Pacher said, to "prevent the wrong people from getting it."
+Strict controls were also in place, Pacher said, to "prevent the wrong people from getting [them]."

 Processing Nazi history in Germany